-- · Activate the fast idle lock. - Verify that the on/stop switch is in the "On" position. - Push the choke knob to the "Off" position. - With saw on ground, grip front handle with left hand and place right foot through opening in rear handle. - Pull starter rope handle until engine starts.
+- Activate the fast idle lock. - · Push the choke knob to the "OFF" position - · Verify that on/stop switch is in the "ON" position. - With saw on ground, grip front handle with left hand and place right foot through opening in rear handle. - · Pull starter rope handle until engine starts.

 Starting could require pulling starter rope handle many times depending on how badly unit is flooded.
-If engine still fails to start, refer to "TROUBLE SHOOTING" chart or call the 1-800 number listed on the front page of this manual.
+If engine still fails to start, refer to "TROUBLE SHOOT-ING" chart or call the 1-800 number listed on the front page of this manual.